The White Deer: Plot

 The Royal Recorder told King Clode Tocko's story of the white deer, while adding a few liberties of his own in the storytelling.
 In response to the story, Clode said, "Pray God our deer is different from Tocko’s father’s deer.".
 Clode asked for the History of Sorcery book, in which the Royal Recorder spotted a report of maidens transforming into deer and back.
 Only in this record, every maiden could remember her name.
 The Recorder found another record of nine occasions where a deer would change into a woman because she rescued a wizard's life.
 Plus the wizard wanted to play a trick on men through the deer's enchantment.
 None of the deer on those nine occasions remembered their names.
 The spell would not be broken if the deer were loved.
 "But if love should fail them thrice, they would vanish in a trice," the Recorder said.

 After having a weird conversation with a round man sitting in a tree, Prince Thag rode into the Valley of Euphoria.
 Prince Thag received directions to the Forest of Jeopardy from a trio of men that wore masks (the first a stern face, the second a sad face, and the third a solemn face).
 Prince Thag accomplished his mission easily by killing the Blue Boar with his lance and cutting off his tusks.

-Prince Gallow received directions from a man in blue to get to the Seven-head Dragon of Dragore.
+Prince Gallow received directions from a man in blue to get to the Seven-Headed Dragon of Dragore.
 Gallow accomplished his mission when he encountered a man "dressed in black and blue" that gave him seven balls for the price of twelve emeralds.
-To get the Sacred Sword of Loralow, all he had to do was to play a type of carnival game of throwing a ball into each of the seven heads of the mechanical Seven-headed Dragon of Dragore (who was sitting in a tent).
+To get the Sacred Sword of Loralow, all he had to do was to play a type of carnival game of throwing a ball into each of the seven heads of the mechanical Seven-Headed Dragon of Dragore (who was sitting in a tent).
 The dragon was not wound by a key for its heads to go round and round, so Gallow threw the balls into the still dragon heads and won the sword.